TwinLizzie/NGnoidTV/NGNUITY.md

 Not at all.
 Without Power: you won't have any capacity to maximize or minimize suffering in the world.
 That's it.

+If I wanted to save the life of someone dying of brain cancer, I wouldn't be able to do it without academic qualifications and medical experience.
+No matter how good of a person I am.

+The more Power you have, the better.
 Without Power, you cannot do harm.
 But you cannot do good, either.

 ### How to contribute